manla/kotlin-fu-demo/README.md

 ### Simplify Exception handling with IO Monad
 Entry point is class [V4Controller](src/main/kotlin/com/maranin/kotlinfundemo/v4io/V4Controller.kt).
-The error handling is simplified by using an IO monad.
+The error handling is simplified by using an IO monad from Arrow FX.
 IO monads can catch exceptions and provide results as Either, thus distinguishing errors and valid results.
-Further they provide support for async and parallel execution.
+Further they provide support for async execution.

 There are some peculiarities of Arrow IO monads
 * They only hold the *description* of calculation and have to be run explicitly.